parthec2/springboot-mongodb-k8s-parth/README.md

 private String clientRegion;</br>
 **ClientRepo.java** – It is repo which performs CRUD operations in mongo db.</br>
 **application.yml**- It has db connection information where all db details are fetch from kubernetes configmap and secretes.Pls make sure to set default mongo db port-27017.</br> </br>
-Now once code is ready then login to GCP , follow below steps to do deployment up and running in GCP Kubernetes env,</br></br>
+#Once code is ready then login to GCP , follow below steps to make deployment up and running in GCP Kubernetes env,</br></br>
-a) **Login to GCP(Google Cloud Provider)**,go to Kubernetes Engine- Cluster-->Create New Cluster--> Connect (make sure kubernetes in up ,run command -kubectl get nodes to check)</br>
+a) **Login to GCP(Google Cloud Provider)**,go to Kubernetes Engine menu-->Select Cluster-->Create New Cluster--> Connect (make sure kubernetes in up ,run command - "kubectl get nodes" to check)</br>
 b) **Clone the git code** using cmd-</br>&nbsp;&nbsp; git clone https://github.com/parthec2/springboot-mongodb-k8s-parth.git  , it will download whole code in kube cluster</br>
 c) Run - Cd springbootmongodb-k8s-parth, then **Build code using cmd**-</br>&nbsp;&nbsp;  mvn install -DskipTests </br>
 b) Once jar is created, then **create image using DockerFile by command** -</br>&nbsp;&nbsp; Docker build –t parthec2/spring-mongo-service</br>